oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 ## Deploy your .NET chat application to AWS

 Now that the chat application is complete, it's time to deploy.
-First, we need to build the docker image and deploy it for use in AWS.
+First, you need to build the docker image and deploy it for use in AWS.
 AWS has private container repositories via its Elastic Container Registry (ECR) product.

 ### Create an ECR repository

-First, we need to make one final change to the **Dockerfile** to get TLS working on Fargate.
+First, you need to make one final change to the **Dockerfile** to get TLS working on Fargate.

 Add the following two lines to the **Dockerfile** right after the `dotnet publish` command: